ascoolguy66/PredictingPatternofExercise/README.md

 * Lifting the dumbbell only halfway (Class C);
 * Lowering the dumbbell only halfway (Class D); and
 * Throwing the hips to the front (Class E).

+<b> Please open results.rmd or results.html to view the results. </b>